Improving retention for work-life balance tracking app

 Consolidating research findings in Miro.

-Location data prompt leads drop off rates: The quantitative data showed that the vast majority of users that dropped off did so when prompted for location data access.
+Key dropoff point: The quantitative data showed that the vast majority of users that dropped off did so when prompted for location data access.

 App value is unclear: The participants did not have a clear understanding of what the benefits of the app were even after completing the whole onboarding.
 This was likely due to the copy focusing on app features.